-The publisher/executive editor and
+The distinguished publisher/executive editor and

 media critic of Stacy's